irarainey/beeching/README.md

 ## Usage

 You can invoke the tool using the `beeching` command and by specifying your parameters.
 The most basic usage is to specify the name of the resources you want to axe.
 This will use your active Azure CLI subscription and will delete all resources that match the name or part of the name.
+You can use the axe command, but this is optional as it is the default command.

 ```bash
 beeching axe --name my-resource-name